deepsm007/tools/rh-pre-commit/README.md

 python3 -m rh_pre_commit.multi --hook-type commit-msg install --force --path ~/
 ```

 And you should be all set!
+There is a [section below](#testing-the-installation)
+that has steps for confirming everything's working as expected.

 **Rh-multi-pre-commit considerations:**